-Transmissions of different constructions and with different tasks are mounted in automotive vehicles.
-They serve primarily for speed adaptation between the engine and the drive axle, for speed compensation between axles and wheels or for changing direction in the power train.
-It is differentiated between manual transmission, automatic transmission, double clutch, steering gear and hydraulic systems and between gears of cars and commercial vehicles.
-When choosing the right gear oil for oil change or repair of the gearbox, they play a crucial role.
+Modern day vehicles are mounted with a wide variety of different transmissions.
+They are primarily used for speed and power adaption between the engine and drive axle, for speed compensation between axles and wheels, or for changing direction in the power train.
+It is differentiated between manual transmission, automatic transmission, double clutch transmissions, steering gear and hydraulic systems and between gears of cars and commercial vehicles.
+When selecting the right transmission oil in the course of a transmission change or transmission repair, the transmission type plays the decisive role.

 Requirements for gear oils

 - Oxidation stability

 - Excellent foaming and air release behavior

 - Good properties of shifting / low cold viscosity

 - Corrosion protection

 - No noise, chatter damping